One thing you'll find yourself doing when working with CableReady is rendering HTML in places you might not previously have done so.

 Controller actions that handle Ajax requests, as well as web hooks and OAuth endpoints are great places to call CableReady.
 It's also common to broadcast CableReady operations to groups of users and/or resources inside controller actions.

 If you perform a CableReady broadcast during a standard page controller action, it will send the broadcast immediately; before the action has completed, before the view template has been rendered and before the HTML has been sent to the client.
 This can lead to developers becoming convinced (incorrectly) that the broadcast did not work.
+See this advice on Rails remote forms in the Troubleshooting chapter as well.

 If you need the user executing the controller action to see the broadcast, you should use an ActiveJob that has been delayed for a few seconds using the set method.
 There's also a good example of using Stimulus to provide an elegant solution to group update issues.

-Fans of Hotwire Turbo Streams will be excited to know that it is easy to use CableReady with standard Rails controller actions.
+Fans of Turbo Streams will be excited to know that it is easy to use CableReady with standard Rails controller actions.
 Here's how to do it:

 <%= link_to "Console message", "users/#{current_user.id}/message", method: :patch %>

-config/routes.rbpatch 'users/:id/message', to: 'users#message', constraints: lambda { |request| request.xhr? }
+patch 'users/:id/message', to: 'users#message', constraints: lambda { |request| request.xhr? }

 Not too shabby, right?